wp-plugins/my-calendar/readme.txt

 * Add ability to completely remove link on event title in calendar grid.
 * Feature: allow limiting of categories to specific member groups

+= 2.3.12 =

+* Bug fix: change of option name meant that you couldn't enable/disable scripts.
+* Bug fix: shortcode generator generates a 'readonly' textarea instead of disabled so it can be copied in Firefox.
+* Accessibility: handle assignment of focus on AJAX navigation

 = 2.3.11 =

 * Change: Modified default JS saving so that only custom JS gets handled in editor.